rotax863/Ai-Hero/README.md

 What is Ai-Hero?
 ---------------------

-Ai-hero is a digital currency, forked from the Novo Chain Ai-hero is a Low pow algorithm with high rewards
+Ai-hero is a digital currency, forked from the Novo Chain.
+Ai-hero is a Low pow algorithm with high rewards
 It uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.